re-augustus/Max-the-AI/README.txt

 ---------------------------------------------------------------------

+ai first of all, if u download it your browser would prolly say sumn like 'this file isnt commonly downloaded it and is prolly a virus'. just so yk, this isnt a virus lmao, and it says it isnt commonly downloaded cuz i just put it online lmao so ofc no one has downloaded it yet.

-anyways using it is quite simple
+but anyways using it is quite simple

 first of all download the .rar file and unzip its contents then open the folder and click on the 'Max' shortcut and it should launch